tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 8: 9/10/19

 - Finally finished Facial Key Point Detection Project.
 Had to Struggle with internet and colab to get it done.
 Submitted and waiting for amazing reviews.
+Update: Passed!!